Guided-Labs/Chef/Guided_labs/04-Labguide.md

 ## **Prerequisites**
 ---
+Completion of all previous lab guides (up to Lab Guide-03) is required before proceeding with Lab Guide-04.

 ### **Software Required**
 - **Chef Workstation**: To create and manage data bags.
 - **Chef Server**: To store and secure data bags.